Pandalism/pandalism.github.io/_posts/2019-11-06-parametric-involute-gears.md

 ## Prints!

-Sent off a couple of the gears to the printer to test them out, and I'm quite pleased (not at the quality of the prints though, in fact, this just highlighted that I need to get around to tuning the printer).
-The gears looked like the meshed well and would spin nicely with little to no backlash when I attached them to scrap wood.
+Sent off a couple of the gears to the printer to test them out, and I'm quite pleased (not at the quality of the prints though.
+In fact, this just highlighted that I need to get around to tuning the printer).
+The gears looked like they meshed well and would spin nicely with little to no backlash when I attached them to scrap wood.
 Overall, quite happy.

 ins